garethahealy/jboss-amq-7-poc/README.md

 If everything works, 10 messages will be:

-    1. Produced to the USA Broker
+    1. Produced to the USA Broker and persisted
-    2. Routed via either the Iceland or Japan interconnect to the Europe interconnect
+    2. Routed via the USA interconnect to either...
+    3. ... the Iceland or Japan interconnect and ...
-    3. Consumed from Europe interconnect
+    4. Consumed from Europe interconnect

 If you run the following on the interconnects, you will notice the stats change as messages are produced/consumed: